Julian Assange: Personal life

+Assange has two younger paternal half-siblings: brother Gabriel Shipton and sister Severine (born 2016).
+Assange also has a younger maternal half-brother (born c.
+1980), from his mother's relationship with Leif Meynell Hamilton.

-As a teenager, Assange married Teresa, also in her teens, and in 1989 they had a son Daniel.
-The couple separated and disputed custody of Daniel until 1999.
+As a teenager, Assange married Teresa, also in her teens, and in 1989 they had a son.
+The couple separated and disputed custody of their son until 1999.
 According to Assange's mother, his brown hair turned white during the time of the custody dispute.

 Daniel Domscheit-Berg said in his 2011 memoir Inside WikiLeaks that Assange said he had fathered several children.
 In an email in January 2007, Assange mentioned having a daughter.
-In 2015, in an open letter to the French President, Hollande, Assange revealed he had another child.
+In 2015, in an open letter to the French president Hollande Assange revealed he had another child.
 He said that this child, his youngest, was French, as was the child's mother.
 He also said his family had faced death threats and harassment because of his work, forcing them to change identities and reduce contact with him.

-In 2015 Assange began a relationship with Stella Assange, one of his lawyers.
+In 2015, while in the embassy, Assange began a relationship with Stella Moris, one of his lawyers.
 They were engaged in 2017 and have two sons, born in 2017 and 2019.
-Stella Assange revealed their relationship in 2020 because she feared for Julian Assange's life.
-On 7 November 2021, the couple said they were preparing legal action against Deputy UK Prime Minister Dominic Raab and Jenny Louis, governor of Belmarsh Prison, for denying them and their children's human rights by blocking and delaying their marriage.
+Stella revealed their relationship in 2020 because she feared for Assange's life.
+On 7 November 2021, the couple initiated legal action against deputy UK prime minister Dominic Raab and Jenny Louis, governor of Belmarsh Prison, for denying them and their children's human rights by blocking and delaying their marriage.
 On 11 November, the prison service said it had granted permission for them to marry in Belmarsh Prison, and on 23 March 2022 they married.